 - In a glass bowl, mix the chicken with all the marinade ingredients.

-- Cover & refrigerate for a minimum of 2 hours or overnight.
+- Cover & refrigerate for a minimum of 6 hours up to overnight.

-- Keep stirring constantly for 2-3 minutes until the bread crumbs take a golden brown color.
+- Place the breadcrumbs in a large non stick pan over medium high heat.
+Keep stirring constantly for about 5 minutes until the breadcrumbs take a golden brown color.
 Remove breadcrumbs from the pan & place in a large shallow dish*.
-Repeat the same process with the remaining 2 cups of bread crumbs.
+Set aside to cool completely.

-- Coat each chicken piece with the breadcrumbs mixture, pressing the mixture WELL with your hands on the chicken to make sure it sticks to the chicken.
+- Coat each chicken piece with the breadcrumbs, pressing the mixture WELL with your hands on the chicken to make sure it sticks to the chicken.

-- Place the chicken on a non stick baking tray & bake in the oven for about 20-25 minutes flipping the chicken once in the middle.
+- Place the chicken on a non stick baking tray & bake in the oven for about 12-20 minutes.

 - Serve immediately with light honey mustard dip.